Dynatrace/backstage-plugin/plugins/dql-backend/README.md

 ## Behind a corporate proxy

-If you are application is behind a corporate proxy. set HTTP_PROXY as environment variable.
-It will pass to HttpsProxyAgent in fetch request.
+If your application is behind a corporate proxy, set `HTTP_PROXY` as an environment variable.
+This will be passed to `HttpsProxyAgent` as `agent` in the fetch request.